-(2) Reflective Practice Log: 10%
+(2) Reflective Practice Log: 10% (for both masters and doctoral students) Due March 30th

-Students will be required to keep a reflective practice log from the start of the class through October 13th, recording reflections and tasks on class assignments, readings, discussions and exercises.
+Students will be required to keep a reflective practice log from the start of the class through March 16th (or so), recording reflections and tasks on class assignments, readings, discussions and exercises.
 The log is meant to help you develop your own skills as reflective practitioners and you will explore your own skills and abilities to be a conflict resolution practitioner while integrating class assignments and readings.
-A short log summary (5 pages, 10% of grade) is due on March 31st.
+A short log summary (5 pages, 10% of grade) is due on March 30th.
 Grading: The log will not be evaluated, but will be counted as "Complete" or "Incomplete."
 Logs that are handed in by the due date will be marked "complete" and students will be given 10 points toward their final grade for the course.
 Journals are due and thus students will not have an opportunity to earn 10 points toward their final grade.
 Many students write these logs the night before they are due, but the most learning comes from those that are written over the course of the weeks in the course.